Register for the SAT

 About the SAT

-The SAT is offered seven times each year in the U.S. and six times internationally.
+The SAT is offered at least seven times each year in the U.S. and six times internationally.
 It is offered in October, November, December, January, March (U.S. only; SAT only), May and June.
 Learn more about the SAT.

 Upcoming Test DatesDeadlines expire at midnight, EDT (U.S.).